4 August 2026, 14:21

 Study by the Federal Agency for Nature Conservation (BfN) on the threat to the wolf population

-Knauer F., Rauer G., Musil I. Prey composition and kill behavior of wolves (Vetmeduni Vienna 2016)
+Knauer F., Rauer G., Musil I. Prey composition and killing behaviour of wolves (Vetmeduni Vienna 2016)

 Cassidy K.A. et al. Human-caused mortality triggers pack instability in gray wolves (Frontiers in Ecology and the Environment 2023)

-Targeted removal promotes pack dissolution and reduced reproduction, especially in small populations (Scientific Reports 2024)
+Targeted removal favours pack dissolution and reduced reproduction, especially in small populations (Scientific Reports 2024)

 Fuller T.K. et al. (2003) Sustainability thresholds and harvest influence on population growth

-High kill rates on migratory individuals reduce genetic connectivity and successful settlement (US Forest Service)
+High kill rates on dispersers reduce genetic connectivity and successful settlement (US Forest Service)

-Transboundary effects: harvesting in adjacent management areas shows additive effects on survival rates (Journal of Applied Ecology)
+Transboundary effects: killing in neighbouring management areas shows additive effects on survival rates (Journal of Applied Ecology)

-Hobby hunting can indirectly influence movement patterns and thereby livestock damage (Wildlife Biology)
+Hobby hunting can indirectly influence movement patterns and thus damage to livestock (Wildlife Biology)

-PVA models: hobby hunting, habitat fragmentation, and disease outbreaks together predict persistence (Biological Conservation)
+PVA models: hobby hunting, habitat fragmentation and disease outbreaks jointly predict persistence (Biological Conservation)

-More on this: Dossier: Livestock Protection in Switzerland and Valais Wolf Tally: Numbers of a Massacre
+More on this: Dossier: Herd protection in Switzerland and The Valais wolf record: figures of a massacre

-General publications on the effects of hobby hunting on wildlife
+General publications on the effects of hobby hunting on wild animals

 Gaynor K.M. et al. (2025) The influence of human presence and footprint on animal space use in protected areas.
 Proceedings of the Royal Society B